 Interestingly, the watch band attachment poles actually rotate with the strap, which is kinda interesting.
 I’m undecided if I have any opinions on that one way or the other, but it caught my attention since I can’t remember the last time (if ever) I saw the watch poles themselves move.

-As for the COROS Pace 3 vs Amazfit Active Max, I might do a bit of a comparison between the two.
-Obviously, the Amazfit Active Max is cheaper and on paper seems like the better deal if you want AMOLED, but I’ll do some poking around into what the real-world differences are when it comes to runners/cyclists/etc… For example, COROS has more buttons that might make it better, especially in winter usage.
-Generally speaking, with Amazfit, there tends to be tons of features per the spec sheet, but they also tend to be super thin in implementation.
-For some scenarios, that’s totally fine, whereas for others (e.g. offline maps re-routing), that’s not so fine.
+As for the COROS Pace 3 vs the Amazfit Active Max, I might do a bit of a comparison between the two.
+Obviously, the Amazfit Active Max is cheaper and on paper seems like the better deal if you want AMOLED, but I’ll do some poking around into what the real-world differences are when it comes to runners/cyclists/etc… For example, COROS has more buttons, which might make it better, especially in winter usage.
+Generally speaking, with Amazfit, there tend to be tons of features per the spec sheet, but they also tend to be super thin in implementation.
+For some scenarios, that’s totally fine, whereas for others (e.g., offline maps re-routing), that’s not so fine.

-Still, I like seeing Amazfit push the boundaries here on what’s possible here, either via hardware or software.
+Still, I like seeing Amazfit push the boundaries here on what’s possible, either via hardware or software.
 I’ll circle back in a week or two with a bit more in-depth thoughts on it.

 —